hanjiang6-nb/Geolexvec/DATA_LICENSE.md

 International License (CC BY 4.0).
 Reuse of these sentences must retain the required attribution to that dataset.

-The 2,034 reviewed queries, relevance labels, source-group assignments, alias mappings, and derived benchmark metadata created for GeoLexVec are also released under CC BY 4.0 unless a file states otherwise.

 This repository does not redistribute complete scientific articles or article abstracts.
 Copyright in the original publications remains with the respective